skalou/VtolVR-HORNET-Skalou/README.md

 - Copy/Paste the original "resources.assets" in a working folder and rename into "resources-ORIGINAL.assets"

+- here is a short [Youtube tutorial](https://www.youtube.com/watch?v=BkkDR-95mR8)

 - Launch the program UABEAvalonia.exe
 - File>Open , find the previously copied file "resources-ORIGINAL.assets" in your working folder.
-- In the new open window "Asset Info" View>Filter, Deselect All, check "Texture2D"
+- In the new opened window "Asset Info" View>Filter, Deselect All, check "Texture2D"
 - Search for the texture to be replaced: (clic on the "Name" column for alphabetical ordering for your mental health)
 	- for the bobblehead: tex_bobbleHead
 	- for the gloves: tex_newglove